 - crumbles

-Some shapes also work best with different cooking methods, which we’ve outlined below.
+Some shapes work better with different cooking methods, which we’ve outlined below.

 How to Sauté Tempeh